How to pre order the iPhone XR

 iPhone XR: How to preorder

 Preorders for the iPhone XR start in the US on Friday, Oct.
 19 at 12:01 a.m.
 PT.
-You can place a preorder at apple.com or in the Apple Store app on iOS devices.
+You can preorder your phone at apple.com or in the Apple Store app on iOS devices.
 Using Apple's preorder system, you can upgrade through your carrier.
 Choose your model, color and capacity, then select AT&T, Sprint, T-Mobile or Verizon.
 The iPhone XR will start shipping on Oct.
 26.

 Here are the current offers and pricing for the iPhone XS and iPhone XS Max from the carriers: